Salmonella found in world's biggest chocolate plant

 Issued on:

-Brussels (AFP) – Salmonella bacteria have been discovered in the world's biggest chocolate plant, run by Swiss giant Barry Callebaut in the Belgian town of Wieze, the firm said Thursday.
+Brussels (AFP) – Production has been halted in the world's biggest chocolate plant, run by Swiss giant Barry Callebaut in the Belgian town of Wieze, after salmonella contaminations was found, the firm said Thursday.

 "All products manufactured since the test have been blocked," spokesman Korneel Warlop said.